scrapinghub/portia/docs/samples.rst

 Multiple fields
 ---------------

 It's possible to extract multiple fields using a single annotation if there are several properties you want to extract from an element.
-For example, if there was an image on the page, you could map the ``src`` attribute containing the image URL to one field, and you could map the ``alt`` attribute to another.
+For example, if there was an image you wanted, you could map the ``src`` attribute that contains the image URL to one field, and the ``alt`` attribute to another.

 You can do it in the ``Inspector`` panel in the top left of the screen: